-Assets of a Sub-Fund are safe kept by the custodian (which may be the Trustee or a Correspondent thereof) and Unitholders are exposed to the risk of the custodian not being able to fully meet its obligation to restitute in a short time frame all of the assets of the Fund in the case of bankruptcy of the custodian.
-The assets of a Sub-Fund will be identified in the custodian's books as belonging to such Sub-Fund.
-Securities held by the custodian will be segregated from other assets of the custodian which mitigates the risk of non-restitution in case of bankruptcy.
-However, no such segregation applies to cash deposited with a bank which increases the risk of non-restitution in case of bankruptcy.
+Assets of a Fund are safe kept by the Trustee and Unitholders are exposed to the risk of the Trustee not being able to fully meet its obligation to restitute in a short time frame all of the assets of the Fund in the case of bankruptcy of the Trustee.
+The assets of a Sub-Fund will be identified in the Trustee's books as belonging to such Sub-Fund.
+Securities held by the Trustee will be segregated from other assets of the Trustee which mitigates the risk of non-restitution in case of bankruptcy.
+However, no such segregation applies to cash which increases the risk of non-restitution in case of bankruptcy.

-Further, the custodian may (with the prior consent in writing of the Trustee) appoint local Correspondents for the purpose of safekeeping assets in relevant local markets.
-Unitholders are exposed to the risk of the local Correspondents not being able to fully meet their obligation to restitute in a short time frame all of the assets of a Sub-Fund in the case of bankruptcy of the local Correspondent.
-In extreme circumstances, as the retroactive application of legislation and fraud or improper registration of title, a Sub-Fund may even be unable to recover all of its assets and the Trustee and the custodian may not be liable to make good any such loss (further details on the liability of the Trustee and its Correspondents is set out in the sub-section headed "Trustee and Registrar" of the "Manager, Trustee and related service providers" section).
+Further, the Trustee may appoint local Correspondents for the purpose of safekeeping assets in relevant local markets.
+Unitholders are exposed to the risk of the Correspondents not being able to fully meet their obligation to restitute in a short time frame all of the assets of a Sub-Fund in the case of bankruptcy of the Correspondent.
+In extreme circumstances, such as fraud, a Sub-Fund may even be unable to recover all of its assets and the Trustee may not be liable to make good any such loss (further details on the Trustee's liability is set out in the sub-section headed "Trustee and Registrar" of the "Manager, Trustee and related service providers" section).
 This risk may be greater where a Sub-Fund invests in markets where custody and settlement systems and controls are not fully developed.